 The HSR Act provides that transactions such as our sale of all of our Safety Components common stock to the WLR Recovery Funds may not be completed until certain information has been submitted to the Federal Trade Commission and the Antitrust Division of the U.S. Department of Justice and certain waiting period requirements have been satisfied.
-We plan to file with Safety Components and the WLR Recovery Funds no later than October 7, 2005 a Notification and Report Form with the Antitrust Division and the Federal Trade Commission and request an early termination of the waiting period.
-If the early termination is not granted and a request for additional information by the relevant antitrust authorities is not made, based on that anticipated filing date, the waiting period will expire at 11:59 p.m. on November 7, 2005.
+On October 5, 2005, we filed Notification and Report Forms with the Premerger Notification Office of the Federal Trade Commission and the Antitrust Division of the Department of Justice requesting an early termination of the waiting period.
+Early termination of the waiting period was granted and effective on October 26, 2005.